machaj45/iotprojectg2/README.md

 ```

 # Backend
-This is our server side logic of our application
+This is server side logic of our application

 ## How to run it?